AAROC/aaroc.github.io/_posts/2017-06-21-e-Infrastructure-Commons.md

 ## Resilience to change

 Finally, adopting this paradigm of _infrastructure as code_, and providing a framework in which it is feasible and attractive to _share_ that code makes it run.
 Our platforms and middleware stacks are changing rapidly.
-The concept of infrastructure is also changing, the expectations of research communities are changing, the
+The concept of infrastructure is also changing, the expectations of research communities are changing.
+In a way, this is a **good** thing - many more opportunities are open to many more people now - but with these changes sometimes comes an erosion the desire to collaborate and contribute to a common effort.

+Instead of one middleware stack to integrate fairly similar resources, we now have choices to make all the way from the OS and kernel to the authentication mechanism.
+It can be overwhelming, especially in the absence of strong leadership and community.

+## E Pluribus Unum ?

+Having a **single** entity in Africa which owns, operates and arbitrates e-Infrastructure is neither feasible nor desirable.
+On the other hand, making 'every provider a king" ends in chaos.
+There is clearly a tradeoff to be reached. **Some** complexity is required in in order to offer relevant services and allow for some creativity. **Some** diversity in compute frameworks and platforms is desirable in order to satisfy various workflow demands, but **too much** makes it confusing to the user and creates too much overhead for the operator.

+Neither, in my opinion, can the right balance be determined _a-priori_.

+# Touching the commons

+Experience is probably the best guide when determining what to support and integrate and what to consider "outside" the commons.
+However, it should be agreed that there there **is** a commons, and it should be tangible.

 The big idea is to have a library of infrastructure as code, which :